defndaines/kiroku/hugo-award.md

 List of Hugo Award winners, identified by whether I've read them.

+Hugo Awards are given at the World Science Fiction Convention (Worldcon) and chosen by its members.

-Only including other awards when I've read them or plan to read them, since those lists are not goals I'm looking to fill in.
+Besides novel, only including other awards when I've read them or plan to read them, since those lists are not goals I'm looking to fill in.

 Count: 51